CESSProject/doc-v2/tokenomics/rewards.md

 ## Mining Rewards
 Storage Nodes must pass random on-chain challenges in order to earn mining rewards.
 The amount of the reward depends on the reward pool for that challenge round and the proportion of the miner's storage power relative to the total network.
 Once rewards are issued, Storage Nodes must manually initiate a transaction to claim them.

-The CESS Network uses a challenge cycle of every 4 Eras (approximately 24 hours) to take snapshots of miners who have passed challenges, and rewards are calculated based on these snapshots.
+The CESS Network uses a challenge cycle of every ***4 Eras*** (approximately 24 hours) to take snapshots of miners who have passed challenges, and rewards are calculated based on these snapshots.
 The reward pool for a given challenge cycle is sourced from a fixed number of tokens distributed over those 4 Eras.
-(Currently, each Era lasts about 6 hours, and around 324,688 $CESS are issued per Era.
-This follows a halving every 4 years rule, with a portion of each issuance allocated to the reward pool.)
+(Currently, each Era lasts about ***6 hours***, and around 324,688 $CESS are issued per Era.
+This follows a halving every ***4 years*** rule, with a portion of each issuance allocated to the reward pool.)
 During the k-th challenge of the N-th challenge cycle, the reward for a Storage Node is calculated based on the following parameters:

 - Total Reward： The total amount of tokens accumulated in the reward pool at the end of the challenge cycle.